 If any area of your home is currently being affected by an unyielding wet carpet smell, you’re no doubt looking for an effective way to permanently remedy the problem.
-Unfortunately, having wet carpet isn’t the same with having a dusty one.
+Unfortunately, having a wet carpet isn’t the same as having a dusty one.
 Dry carpet vacuum cleaners cannot be of any help.
 You may or may not be able to keep it, conditional on how terrible it has been flooded or soaked in water.

 A great deal will depend on how the carpet has flooded.
-A small amount of seepage on a rug may be salvageable, albeit a sewage contaminated flooded rug will require disposal.
+A small amount of seepage on a rug may be salvageable, albeit a sewage-contaminated flooded rug will require disposal.
 If the damage is less severe, you may clean the rug.
 However, watch out for any potential health issues that may develop.

 Wet carpet is not easy to clean and it’s a really big challenge to make sure that there is no mildew growth and odor troubles.
-Due to the health risks associated with flood damaged carpet you ought to be sure to wear rubber gloves as well as a protective mask always while working on cleaning up the carpets.
+Due to the health risks associated with flood damaged carpet, you ought to be sure to wear rubber gloves as well as a protective mask always while working on cleaning up the carpets.

 Firstly, remove the wet carpet off the floor if at all possible.
-In the event dry carpet is not glued down, roll up and place outside, into a garage or onto a terrace.
+In the event the dry carpet is not glued down, roll up and place outside, into a garage or onto a terrace.
 If it is stapled or tacked, firstly remove the staples.

-In the event the carpet is wall to wall and so much heavy or huge to move outside, use old chairs or work horses and prop it up so the air can flow bottom and top.
+In the event, the carpet is wall to wall and so much heavy or huge to move outside, use old chairs or workhorses and prop it up so the air can flow bottom and top.

 If you cannot remove the carpets from the floor, you will necessitate renting or buying a commercial size wet dry shop vac.
 This will let you suck up most of the water out of the carpets.
 It is a slow process, however a very efficient one.

-Keep in mind that your carpets most likely has underlay and this is among the biggest troubles for odor.
+Keep in mind that your carpets most likely have underlay and this is among the biggest troubles for odor.
 It’s also the least expensive piece to replace.
-If at all possible, take away the old underlay and replace with new pad.
+If at all possible, take away the old underlay and replace with the new pad.
 If you are not able to remove it, make use of your shop vac to pull out all the water and moisture.

 The moment you have removed all the water from the carpets you will have to clean the carpets.
 You can do this by yourself or you can have a professional carpets cleaner take care of it.
 You will desire to use a good quality cleaning detergent and also a sanitizer.
 Using a commercial strength product is ideal for ensuring moulds, mildew, and bacteria are killed.
 Ammonia works fine and is very economical to buy.

 If you have managed to remove the carpets from the house, soak it with a garden hose.
 Begin sweeping at one end, working your way back and forth along the dry carpet.
-Go over wash and rinse cycle until the water runs clean and there aren’t any further signs of dirt or debris.
+Go over the wash and rinse cycle until the water runs clean and there aren’t any further signs of dirt or debris.